Problem

 2. Configure Versions

 Register both versions in your configuration.
-You can label the upcoming version as “Beta” or “Next” to signal its status to users through the version switcher.
+Label the upcoming version as “Beta” or “Next” to signal its status to users through the version switcher.

 ]